Reagan, van Gogh and Good Old High School

 Hang on, before I end my trip down the memory lane, let me first show you our glamour shot taken during our Junior-Senior Prom.
 Remember ‘King and Queen of Hearts’ and ‘Got to Believe in Magic‘?
 How about your first dance?
 Ah wonderful, isn’t it, to able to reminisce about all these…

 Okay, so back in LA, we visited the Getty Centre.
-Admission was free and for a small token amount you can borrow an audio guide.
-The carpark was at the bottom of the hill.
-From there you can choose to walk up or take a short tram ride up to the centre.
-It was raining when we arrived so we took the tram.
+Admission was free and for a token amount we borrowed audio guides.
+The museum, which houses some of the finest art in the world, sits on a hill overlooking the city.
+The carpark was quite a distance and was at the bottom of the hill.
+Walking to the museum was an option was but it was raining that time so we took the tram.

 Our time in Getty was quite limited and so we targeted mostly the paintings of Vincent van Gogh and Claude Monet, and a few sculptures.